syl20bnr/spacemacs-elpa-mirror/melpa/helm-bibtex-readme.txt

 bibtex-completion backend.

 News:
+- 09/06/2018: Added virtual APA field `author-or-editor` for use in notes templates.
 - 02/06/2018: Reload bibliography proactively when bib files are changed.
 - 21/10/2017: Added support for multiple PDFs and other file